 - Make eye contact.

 Your baby may respond by cooing and listening to your voice.
 When the baby tires of the experience, he or she may turn away, seem disinterested or even fall asleep.
 This only means that the infant is tired of the activity and not bored with you.

-- Offer a small snack to older children when feeding the baby
+- When feeding the baby, offer a small snack to older children.

 - Spend time alone with the baby’s siblings